-24.2.1.
-On request by the Commission, a distributor must participate to the extent specified by the Commission in the development, issue and review of any standards and procedures specified by the Commission.
+- 24.2.1.
+On request by the Commission, a distributor must participate to the extent specified by the Commission in the development, issue and review of any standards and procedures specified by the Commission. - 24.2.2.

-- 24.2.2.
 A distributor must report to the Commission on its performance against applicable standards and procedures, in accordance with any guideline published for this purpose, or otherwise as directed by the Commission. - 24.2.3.
-In addition to its powers under section 26 of the Act, if the Commission considers that: - (a) the distributor has failed to comply with clause 24.2.1; or - (b) standards and procedures applicable to the distributor have been shown to be insufficient to prevent abuses by the distributor of any monopoly power it enjoys, the Commission may issue standards and procedures applicable to the distributor and with which the distributor must comply.
+In addition to its powers under section 26 of the Act, if the Commission considers that: - (a) the distributor has failed to comply with clause 24.2.1; or the Commission may issue standards and procedures applicable to the distributor and with which the distributor must comply.